vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 ## Stop Orders - API

 - API end points should be available to query stop orders with all relevant fields. (<a name="0014-ORDT-080" href="#0014-ORDT-080">0014-ORDT-080</a>)

+## Stop Orders - Linked

+- A stop order with a size override linked to the position of the trader will use the current position as an override of the triggered order size. (<a name="0014-ORDT-127" href="#0014-ORDT-127">0014-ORDT-127</a>)
+- All stop orders with a position size override should be cancelled if the trader's position flips sides (long->short or short->long). (<a name="0014-ORDT-128" href="#0014-ORDT-128">0014-ORDT-128</a>)
+- A stop order with a position size override with a position_fraction set to 0.75, for a trader with long position 20, should create a stop order for selling size 15 when triggered (<a name="0014-ORDT-129" href="#0014-ORDT-129">0014-ORDT-129</a>)

 ## Perpetuals